zanadoman/wizard_engine/README.md

 ## How to use the Keys subclass?

 The keys subclass appears to be empty, but hold on \
-it has an [] operator overload and you can get the \
+it has a [] operator overload and you can get the \
-state of every key that is present in the key enum.
+state of every key that is present in the "key" enum.

 ## How to load Assets?